 Learn how temporary (short-term) car insurance works, who needs it, and when it makes sense.
 Get flexible, legal coverage without long-term commitment.

 A one-year contract is what most of us think of when we think of car insurance.
 A one-year contract is considered long-term, standard, and normal.
 What if you only need insurance for a few days or weeks?
 That's why you need temporary car insurance, which is also called short-term car insurance.
 A short-term insurance policy can give you the coverage you need without the long-term commitment.
 This is true whether you're taking a friend's car, test-driving a used car, or driving a car you just bought but haven't yet registered.
-Let’s learn more about short-term car insurance, see how it works, and when it makes sense in this blog.
+Let’s learn more about short-term car insurance & one day car insurance, see how it works, and when it makes sense in this blog.

 Temporary car insurance only covers you for a short time, like one day to a few weeks or even a few months, as the name suggests.
 With short-term insurance, you can choose what to do when you don't need coverage all year.
 There are different kinds of insurance that can be changed to fit different time frames and goals.